ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-init-config.md

   `yum clean all`

 5. Squid is installed by using the following command: `yum -y install squid`.
-6. Once installed, start Squid immediately by using the following command: `systemctl start squid`.
+6. After installed, start Squid immediately by using the following command: `systemctl start squid`.
-7. To automatically start Squid at boot time run the following command: `systemctl enable squid`.
+7. Run the following command to automatically start Squid at boot time run the following command: `systemctl enable squid`.
-8. Ensure that Squid is running by running the following command: `systemctl status squid`.
+8. Run the following command to ensure that Squid is running: `systemctl status squid`.
 9. The CentOS firewall needs to allow access to the Squid port, TCP 3128 by using the following command:  `firewall-cmd –add-port=3128/tcp –permanent`.
 10. To save the rule and restart the service, use the following command: `firewall-cmd –reload`.

 ## The initial setup of VUM

-Configure VUM to use the proxy server to access the repositories on the Internet.
+Configure VUM to use the proxy server to access the repositories on the internet.
 1. Using the vSphere Web Client navigate to **Home** > **Update Manager**.
 Click your vCenter Server.
 2. Select the **Manage Tab** and click the **Settings** button.
 3. Select **Download Settings** and then under _Proxy settings_ click **Edit**.